 Radon is colorless, odorless, and tasteless radioactive gas that can cause a dangerous environment for the inside of your home.
 Radon generates within the soil and travels into a home through the floor and foundation.
-A simple test will precisely measure your home’s Radon level, determining any potential risks.
+A radon test can be done by home inspectors and other licensed testing companies, determining any potential risks.
 If further action is warranted, Zander Solutions can safely and efficiently prevent the radon gas from entering your home.

-If testing indicates levels of radon that require action, our team of technicians will install a radon mitigation system to safely and effectively redirect radon and other soil gases out of your home.
+If you received a positive test for radon, our team of technicians will install a radon mitigation system to safely and effectively redirect radon and other soil gases out of your home.

 RADON METIGATION SYSTEM